 In addition to hosting events for Toronto East General Hospital, Farnell supports local charities, including HOPE Volleyball, Muscular Dystrophy Canada and Safehaven.
 He also makes time to visit neighbourhood schools and libraries, where he and his sidekick, ‘Storm the weather dog,’ teach kids about meteorology.
 Storm, Farnell’s loyal friend, is famous in his own right.
 He has been featured on Good Morning America, NBC Nightly News, Jimmy Kimmel Live, Conan and numerous local newscasts.

-For fun, Anthony loves to ski and often visits his parent’s cottage in Vermont.
-He also plays beach volleyball and water polo, but his number one hobby will always be the weather.
+Off-air, Farnell loves to ski and often visits his parent’s cottage in Vermont.
+Although he also runs, plays beach volleyball and water polo, his number one hobby will always be weather.